 Myth 1: Prostate cancer surgery will end your sex life and cause urine leakage.

 Fact: Your surgeon may be able to spare the nerves that help trigger erections.
-Then you will probably be able to have an erection strong enough for sex again.
+That means you should be able to have an erection strong enough for sex again.
 But it may be a while.
 Recovery can take from 4 to 24 months, maybe longer.
-Younger men usually recover sooner.
+Younger men usually heal sooner.

-Urine leakage may occur after surgery, but it’s usually temporary.
-Within a year, about 95% of men have as much bladder control as they did before surgery.
+You might leak urine after surgery, but it’s usually short-term.
+Within a year, about 95% of men have as much bladder control as they did before the operation.

-Myth 2: Only elderly men are at risk of prostate cancer.
+Myth 2: Only elderly men get prostate cancer.

-Fact: Prostate cancer is rare for men under 40.
-If you are concerned, ask your doctor if you need to get tested earlier.
+Fact: It’s rare for men under 40 to get it.
+If you have concerns, ask your doctor if you should get tested earlier.
 Age isn’t the only factor.
 Others include:

-Family history.
-If your father or brother had prostate cancer, your own risk doubles or triples.
+Family history: If your father or brother had it, you could be two or three times more likely to get it.
 The more relatives you have with the disease, the greater your chances of getting it.

-You may want to discuss your risks with your doctor so you can decide together when you should be tested for prostate cancer.
+Discuss your risks with your doctor so you can decide together when you should be tested.

 Fact: You and your doctor may decide not to treat your prostate cancer.
 Reasons include:

-You are elderly or have other illnesses.
-Treatment for prostate cancer may not prolong your life and may complicate care for other health problems.
+You’re elderly or have other illnesses.
+Prostate cancer treatment may not prolong your life and may make it harder to care for your other health problems.

 In such cases, your doctor will likely suggest “active surveillance.”
-This means that your doctor will regularly check you and order tests to make sure your cancer does not worsen.
+This means that he’ll check you often and order tests to see if your cancer is getting worse.
 If your situation changes, you may decide to start treatment.